Fedict/solarium-demo/README.md

 See https://solarium.readthedocs.io/en/stable/

-Put a new composer.json in an empty directory, and let composer download the required dependencies
+Put a new composer.json in an empty directory, and let composer download the required dependencies (a vendor subdirectory will be created)

 `composer.phar install`